 Syria: Civilians bear the brunt as battle for Aleppo rages

-The 11-page briefing (and accompanying video footage), is based on first-hand field investigations by Amnesty International during the first half of August.
+The 11-page briefing, is based on first-hand field investigations by Amnesty International during the first half of August.

 The briefing documents the Syrian government forces’ increasingly frequent air and artillery strikes against residential areas, resulting in often indiscriminate attacks which seriously endanger civilians.

 “The use of imprecise weapons, such as unguided bombs, artillery shells and mortars by government forces has dramatically increased the danger for civilians,” said Donatella Rovera, Amnesty International Senior Crisis Response Adviser, who recently returned from Aleppo.